HenryMagram/drivechain.info/faq/index.md

 A **more important point is this**: the risk-reward decision is one which should be up to each individual user.
 If you don't like a particular sidechain, or sidechains in general, then you don't have to use them!

 But don't try to decide on behalf of other people!
-If each individual user is free to sell his/her BTC in exchange for an Altcoin (or for fiat), we can hardly deny users the opportunity to move *their money* between two sidechains.
+If each individual user is free to sell his/her BTC in exchange for an altcoin (or for fiat), we can hardly deny users the opportunity to move *their money* between two sidechains.

 ### What negative impact could sidechains have on the mainchain (ie, Bitcoin Core)? ### {#harms}